tahoe-lafs/tahoe-lafs/benchmarks/README.rst

 You can look for the string "BENCHMARK RESULT" for the results.

 Additionally, a JSON representation of the benchmarks is written to ``--json-file`` (by default ``"tahoe-benchmarks.json"``).
+Note that because this option is defined inside ``benchmarks/conftest.py`` you must use it only after the "``benchmarks/`" argument.